 Some diners like to splurge on their meals, while others prefer to stick to a tight budget.
 You’ll want to be able to clearly communicate which of the following categories your restaurant fits into, price-wise, so you can attract the right guests for you: $ (inexpensive), $$ (moderately-priced), $$$ (expensive), or $$$$ (most expensive).

-We’ve now covered 14 different restaurant types and how people usually categorize restaurants.
+We’ve now covered 14 different restaurant categories and how people usually categorize restaurants.
 Feeling inspired yet?
 We can’t wait to see what you do next.